topimg

 Religion has played a very important role in the history of the African American community.
 Traces of the early churches in South Bend can still be found.

-The second church built on this site replaced the wood frame building.
+The second church built on this site replaced the wood-frame building.
 Today, it is the home of Zion Hill Missionary Baptist Church.
 It is most commonly seen beyond center field outside Four Winds Field-Coveleski Stadium in downtown South Bend.

 Pilgrim Baptist Church, established in 1890, is the oldest African American Baptist Church in the city.
-Located at 116 N. Birdsell Street, it was originally the Mount Zion Baptist Church.
+At 116 N. Birdsell Street, it was originally the Mount Zion Baptist Church.
 The small wooden frame building was donated to the congregation by the Studebaker brothers.
 In 1941, the church was renamed Pilgrim Missionary Baptist Church.

 On West Washington Street in South Bend is a simple, white-framed church.
-St. Augustine’s Catholic Church was founded in 1928 and became the first fully-integrated Catholic parish in the area.
+St. Augustine’s Catholic Church was founded in 1928 and became the first fully integrated Catholic parish in the area.
 The people of St. Augustine’s have served the needs of the people who lived in the neighborhood.

 African Americans in the Workplace